tnebooks/10th-science/questions/science/periodic-classification-of-elements/coating.md

 ---
 choices:
-  - "painting"
-  - "thinning"
+  - painting
-  - "galvanization"
+  - thinning
-  - "electroplating"
+  - electroplating
-answer:
+answers:
-  - "galvanization"
+  - galvanization
-explanation:
+explanation: ''
 ---

 The process of coating the surface of metal with a thin layer of zinc is